plouc/nivo/CONTRIBUTING.md

 make init
 ```

-> please note that it will take a while as this project uses a lot of dependencies…
+> please note that it will take a while as this project uses a lot of dependencies…'

+### Windows

+If you want to build this project on Windows, it is recommended to use either WSL 2, or Git bash + `choco install make`.

 ## Development